bencentra/computercamp/2018/html/index.md

 (From now on examples are assumed to be placed in the `<body>`)

-### Styled Tags
+## Styled Tags

 The following HTML tags come with default styles and spacing.

-There are actually six different header tags:
+There are actually six different heading tags:

 ```html
 <!-- Each one gets smaller -->